BonfireScratch/BonfireScratch.github.io/README.md

 # Implementation
 It is written in plain HTML and jQuery for the animations.

-Uses Bootsrap for the styling
+It uses Bootsrap for the styling, and Font Awesome for the icons.

 - BonfireScratch
     - Owner of this Repository